 If you’ve ever gotten to the range only to realize you left your ear protection at home, you know how having the right gear on you can make or break a day at the range.
-But what classifies as range bag essentials and do you sit and wonder what to put in your range bag?
+But what items should you carry with your pistol and/or what is necessary and useful gear?
 I have sat down and thought, what do I have to have in my range bag?

 If you don’t know where to start when it comes to packing your range bag, we’ve got you covered.

 - Determine what to put in your Range Bag

 Determine what to put in your Range Bag

 Essential is a buzzword these days, but it’s much more than that.
 Identifying the difference between what’s a must-have item and what’s a nice-to-have item can really help you keep your range bag well-stocked and organized.

 Let’s put this theory into practice: Picture a perfect day on the range.
 What items are around you?

 What items are you required to have on you to be on the range?

 Do you have anything in your bag that you haven’t pulled out two or three trips to the range?

 Would any of those items be crucial to have in case of an emergency?